Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

+where $k \in \{ \num{-1012}, \num{-1011}, \ldots, \num{1012} \}$ denotes the subcarrier index, with the corresponding frequency given by $f = k\varDelta f$ and the subcarrier spacing $\varDelta f = \SI{78.125}{\kilo\hertz}$.
 To resolve this issue, the phase interpolation estimates the phase trend from neighboring subcarriers using the unwrapped phase.
 The DC subcarrier phases are then reconstructed accordingly, as confirmed by the resulting phase differences in the DC region being consistent with those of the surrounding subcarriers.

 As shown in Fig.~\ref{fig:preprocessing}\subref{fig:cfr_magnitude}, pronounced attenuation appears around frequency offsets of approximately \(\pm\SI{60}{\mega\hertz}\).
 Following the same treatment as in \cite{Yamamoto2025EuCAP}, this attenuation is considered to originate from device-specific characteristics rather than wave propagation effects.
 Accordingly, the CFR values at the corresponding subcarriers are excluded, and their magnitudes are interpolated from those of the neighboring subcarriers.